numpex/proxy-geos-hc/README.md

 ## Step 2: Build and Install the ProxyApp

  1. Please make sure that the `proxy_tpl_dir` and `install_tpl_folder` are exported, by sourcing the script `source proxy-geos-hc_tpl/env_var.sh`.
-These variables are required to set the directory paths of the TPLs and to generate the build files.
+These variables are required to set the directory paths of the TPLs required to generate the build files.
 2. Generate the Makefile and build the executable by running the following commandlines. *Be aware that for consistency, the `config_proxy-app.cmake`  file must include the same `config_tpls.cmake` file which has been used when building the [Third-Party Libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/).*

 ```